-Today, FirstService Residential uses Adobe Connect to design most of its training programs, from new hire orientation and deep dive courses for facility managers to leadership, HR, operational, and compliance training.
+Today, FirstService Residential uses Adobe Connect to design most of its training programmes, from new hire orientation and deep dive courses for facility managers to leadership, HR, operational and compliance training.
 The company’s sales and operations teams have also adopted Adobe Connect to help them upskill their teams.
 Most courses are no more than three hours in length, with breaks interspersed throughout.

 “Just as you’d set up your physical classroom before your students arrive, the same applies to Adobe Connect,” says Smith.
 “Preparation increases the chances of a smooth start to a class and an exceptional, memorable experience thereafter.”